mtulio/provider-certification-tool/docs/user-installation-review.md

 - Extract the utility from the tools repository:

+> This binary will be available when this card will be completed: https://issues.redhat.com/browse/SPLAT-857

 ```bash
 TOOLS_IMAGE=$(skopeo inspect docker://quay.io/ocp-cert/tools:latest | jq .Digest)
 oc image extract ${TOOLS_IMAGE} --file="/usr/bin/insights-ocp-etcd-logs"